Trail of the Ancient

-The Needles District of Canyonlands National Park is one of the most remote regions in the USA.
+With our Trail of the Ancient tour you visit the Needles District of Canyonlands National Park, one of the most remote regions in the USA.
 More then 800 years ago the Ancestral Puebloans developed a flourishing civilization in these canyons.
-This mountain bike adventure offers a unique historic perspective into the region.
+This Trail of the ancient mountain bike adventure offers a unique historic perspective into the region.

 Highlights